FUTURE CAFÉ - Ongoing

 In spring 2017, William Mazzarella and Kaushik Sunder-Rajan co-convened a major undergraduate teaching initiative under the 3CT banner: the college course Trump 101.
 Combining a weekly series of stand-alone lectures with the continuity of discussion sections led by graduate students, the course mobilized the pedagogical inputs of several members of 3CT (including Lauren Berlant, Moishe Postone, Lisa Wedeen and Joe Masco) and put them into conversation with colleagues from elsewhere on campus.
 As a foreshadowing of the kinds of teaching initiatives that 3CT is planning to launch in the form of a Civ sequence, the course embodied signature 3CT values: critical interdisciplinary in the service of theorizing the present.

-Experimental Grad Seminar on Conspiracy/Theory
+Experimental Grad SemiNar on Conspiracy/Theory - Fall 2016

 In 2016-17, the Conspiracy/Theory Project included a fall 2016 graduate seminar developed by Joe Masco (3CT) and with Joseph Dumit at University of California-Davis.
 The class explored the development of conspiracy as a term, the practices of critical theory and paranoid reading styles, and addressed shifts in the mass mediation of politics across finance, energy, war, and the environment.
 Classes were taught simultaneously in Wilder House at the University of Chicago and University of California-Davis, with the classes interacting virtually both online and in the classroom.